Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 1:30 PM – Roaring Camp Train Ride

-Take a ride on the Roaring Camp Railroads ($41 for adults, $25 for kids).
+Ride on the Roaring Camp Railroads ($41 for adults, $25 for kids).
 This historic steam train takes you through redwood forests.
 It is a unique way to explore Santa Cruz’s natural beauty.
 The ride lasts about an hour and a half.

 3:30 PM – Visit the Mystery Spot

 Head to the Mystery Spot ($10 per person, parking $5).
-Here are some famous Santa Cruz attractions which are known for their strange gravitational effects.
+Here are some famous Santa Cruz attractions known for their strange gravitational effects.
 Objects appear to defy physics.
 It is a fun stop that adds excitement to your trip.

 5:00 PM – Relax at Capitola Village